Candidates “at risk zone”: 7 reasons to think about it

 Risk zone 5.
 “Tired of everything”.
 And of you too…

 You should not hire those “burdened” with everyday problems and tired of life.
-An employee in a new place will have to cope with adaptation and solve new tasks.
+An employee in a new place will have to cope with onboarding process and solve new tasks.
 And he/she is already tired, he/she has a lot of his/her own problems, and here you are…

 Of course, the applicant will not make a display of problems in family life or an unpaid mortgage.
 But a few guiding “social” questions can touch a sore subject and let it show up.
 Talk about life.
 What is more, look closely at the applicant.
 A person who is tired of life is usually obvious.
 Such applicant has a guilty look and lowered shoulders, the desire to shrink, become invisible and take up minimal space in the room.
 In general, if for some reason you feel sorry for the applicant, this is a signal “you should not hire him/her”.